CESSProject/doc-v2/storage-miner/multi-buckets.md

 - backupChainWsUrls: Backup RPC nodes that can be official RPC nodes or other RPC nodes you know.
 The priority of `buckets[].backupChainWsUrls` is higher than `node.backupChainWsUrls`.

 {% hint style="warning" %}
-Your can run multibucket in a single disk by lvm, then mount each lv in different diskPath, but when your single disk can not work, all storage nodes depends on this single disk will be down !
+Your can run multibucket in a single disk by lvm, then mount each lv in different diskPath, but when your single disk can not work, all storage nodes depends on this single disk will be affected!
 {% endhint %}